 In 2020, following the reclassification of several of our subsidiaries as held-for-sale, the Company tested the Laureate tradename for impairment and concluded that the estimated fair value of the Laureate tradename was less than its carrying value.
 As a result, the Company recognized an impairment charge of \$320.0 million, in accordance with ASC 350-30-35-17.
-Additionally, the Company determined that the remaining Laureate tradename asset no longer had an indefinite life and was fully amortized as of December 31, 2021
+Additionally, the Company determined that the remaining Laureate tradename asset no longer had an indefinite life.